 Charles W. Waldron

-Although Henry Waldron’s career was illustrious, those of his brothers William, a banker, and Charles N., a minister, were worthy of admiration.
-William’s son, Charles W. (born in 1855), appeared to be on a similar trajectory.
+The career of Henry Waldron was illustrious; those of his brothers William and Charles were respectable.
+But that of William’s son, Charles, named after his uncle, who was a Presbyterian minister, was an embarrassment.
+Nephew Charles W. (born in 1855), appeared to be on a respectable trajectory.
 At a young age he was engaged in banking.
 Before the age of 30 he had bought a controlling interest in the Second National Bank of Hillsdale.
 After voluntarily liquidating this bank Charles and Ezra L. Koon began another bank, called the Waldron Bank.

-It seemed like William W. fit right into the respectable Waldron mold.
-However, in 1888 his life began to unravel … in a big way.
-In a scandal that was so spectacular the The New York Times ran articles about it in three consecutive editions and then in an additional six newspapers over the next five months, William broke all the boundaries of decency for a man of his position.
-He sold most of his property, asking the buyer, Theodore H. Binchman of Detroit, not to make the sale public for a year (by which time William planned to be long gone).
+In 1888 Charles’s life began to unravel … in a big way.
+In a scandal that was so spectacular the The New York Times ran articles about it in three consecutive editions and then in an additional six newspapers over the next five months, Charles broke all the boundaries of decency for a man of his position.
+He sold most of his property, asking the buyer, Theodore H. Binchman of Detroit, not to make the sale public for a year (by which time Charles planned to be long gone).
 According to The New York Times, he “procured $45,000 in bonds and currency and gave the firm’s paper for all but $14,000 … “ in Chicago and took $100,000 from Detroit banks, again signing the firm’s name.
 He left his wife and became “unnecessarily intimate” with a married woman named Nellie Tidwell.
 He attempted to defraud F.W.
 Stock (of Stock’s Mill) of $10,000.
-In a grand finale, William eloped to Canada with Mrs. Bidwell, absconding with some of the Waldron’s bank’s funds and leaving Mr. Koon in the lurch.
+In a grand finale, Charles eloped to Canada with Mrs. Bidwell, absconding with some of the Waldron’s bank’s funds and leaving Mr. Koon in the lurch.

 On Sept.
 26, 1888, Nellie Tidwell was in Detroit with her husband, returning home to Quincy on the evening train.
 The next morning, however, the couple made a break for the Indiana state line after they got wind that officers from Hillsdale were on their way to make an arrest.
 The Bidwells didn’t make it.
 Both Nellie and her husband were apprehended.